 - Identify potentially affected parties.

-- Undertake modelling and/or site visits to determine the potential impact – Pager Power has produced comprehensive guidance on how to go about this, which can be downloaded here.
+- Undertake modelling and/or site visits to determine the potential impact – Pager Power has undertaken 300 glint and glare assessments and has produced comprehensive guidance on how to go about this, which can be downloaded here.

 - Design a mitigation solution if required.